Top 10 Best Airlines in The United States 2023

 10. Spirit Airlines

 Some people love to hate this Florida-based ultra-low-cost airline.
 Yet it makes our top 10 list for several reasons.
-Seat assignments are as low as $5.00, ticket changes are only $90.00 when they’re made online, and passengers get award miles for every flight.
+Additionally, they offer seat assignments for as low as $5.00, charge only $90.00 for ticket changes made online, and award passengers with miles for every flight.

 The airline industry in the United States has decided to eliminate much of the leg room in favor of passenger load capacity.
 This means more people on flights in a less comfortable space.
 You will see this with most American airliners.